fermyon/developer/content/wasm-functions/quickstart.md

 * Are you in the `hello-spin` directory?
 * Did you successfully [install TinyGo](#install-language-specific-tooling)?
 * Are your versions of Go and TinyGo up to date?
 The Spin SDK needs TinyGo 0.27 or above.
 * Set Environment Variable `CGO_ENABLED=1`.
 (Since the Go SDK is built using CGO, it requires the CGO_ENABLED=1 environment variable to be set.)
+* Are your Spin templates up-to-date?
+Use `spin templates upgrade` to upgrade them

 If you would like to know what build command Spin runs for a component, you can find it in the manifest, in the `component.(id).build` section: